gausharma11/jenkins-test/README.md

 ### Download the dependency softwares on jenkins EC2.

 1. RDP into the instance you created in the previous step.
-2. download the jenkins from the installer- https://www.jenkins.io/download/
-3. download the windows LTS installer.
-4. download the java 8 or java 11 for the Windows x64 Installer from -https://www.oracle.com/in/java/technologies/javase/jdk11-archive-downloads.html
+3. download the java 8 or java 11 for the Windows x64 Installer from -https://www.oracle.com/in/java/technologies/javase/jdk11-archive-downloads.html
+4. download the git for windows & install - https://git-scm.com/download/win
+5. downlaod the python or python3 from - https://www.python.org/downloads/windows/
+6. download the awscliv2 from the command prompt & install- msiexec.exe /i https://awscli.amazonaws.com/AWSCLIV2.msi
+7. Set the system path for the - Python, Java, git, awscliv2.
+8. download the windows LTS jenkins from the installer- https://www.jenkins.io/download/
-6. install the jenkins installer and configure based on this link- https://www.jenkins.io/doc/book/installing/windows/
+9. install the jenkins installer and configure based on this link- https://www.jenkins.io/doc/book/installing/windows/ or in the section- "Run the Jenkins Setup Wizard"
-7.
-8.

-### Install Git and Docker on the Jenkins Instance

-1. SSH into the Jenkins instance if you are not already there.
-2. Run the following commands on the Jenkins instance:

-        sudo yum install -y git docker
-        sudo service docker start
-        # Allow Jenkins to talk to the Docker daemon
-        sudo usermod -aG docker jenkins
-        sudo service jenkins restart

 ### Run the Jenkins Setup Wizard